Malcolm-Jamal Warner: Music and poetry

 In 2003, Warner released his debut jazz-funk EP, The Miles Long Mixtape.
-In 2007, Warner followed up with his second CD entitled Love & Other Social Issues.
+In 2007, Warner followed up with his second CD titled Love & Other Social Issues.
 In 2015, he received a Grammy Award for Best Traditional R&B Performance for his contribution to a cover of Stevie Wonder's "Jesus Children of America".
 Warner performed a poem on the track, dedicated to the victims of the Sandy Hook Elementary School shooting, along with musicians Robert Glasper Experiment and Lalah Hathaway.

 Warner played bass guitar, performing in a band where he recited his poetry over the music.

 Warner performed at the National Black Theatre Festival from 2003 onwards, in addition to hosting its Poetry Jam.
 Warner's 2022 spoken word poetry album Hiding in Plain View was nominated for a Grammy Award for Best Spoken Word Poetry Album in the 65th Annual Grammy Awards, the first year the category was included in the awards.